kriswill/snowglobe-lib/docs/Build Installer.md

 nixos-generate --flake .#nixos-installer-x86_64 -f iso -o result
 ```

-Ensure that you use the correct cpu architecture from supported systems for your machine
+Ensure that you use the correct cpu architecture from supported systems for your machine.

 a "result" symlink to the /nix/store will be created.
-You can then cp the iso from the directory result/iso (mv does not work as the store is immutable)
+You can then copy the installer image from result/iso (mv does not work as the store is immutable)

 # Cleanup